 - Complex and comprehensive: In order to leave a long-lasting impression on your users, you must take all channels into account.
 What holds your ground is comprehensive customer research.

-- Necessitates open communication: Omni-channel marketing requires open communication amongst all your marketing team, whether it’s your customer service team and shop floor assistants.
+- Necessitates open communication: Omni-channel marketing requires open communication amongst all your marketing team, whether it’s your customer service team or shop floor assistants.

 Most of the top brands are using these marketing channels to increase user engagement.
 Also, they have seen a profound improvement in sales rates and customer engagement.